trilliun/shoot-the-hoop-game/README.md

 # Shoot the Hoop

-Delving into learning Virtual Reality and Unity through the tutorial class on Udemy:
+Delving into learning Game Development and Unity through the tutorial class on Udemy:

 https://www.udemy.com/vrcourse/learn/v4/overview

-*Made for Google Cardboard